This is based on opinion. Please don't list it on a work's trope example list.

 It does become a Heartwarming Moment when Chavo and Chilidrina end up seeing each other again after everyone one leaves and chuckle at the insanity of the situation before running into each other's arms, with Chilidrina in tears of happiness.

-The same could be said for the passings of Angelines Fernández (Doña Clotilde "la Bruja del 71"), and Raúl 'Chato' Padilla (Jaimito the cartero), both in 1994, Horacio Gómez Bolaños (Chespirito's brother, who played Godinez), in 1999, and Rubén Aguirre (who played Profesor Jirafales), in 2016.
+The same could be said for the passings of Angelines Fernández (Doña Clotilde "La Bruja del 71"), and Raúl 'Chato' Padilla (Jaimito el Cartero), both in 1994, Horacio Gómez Bolaños (Chespirito's younger brother, who played Godínez), in 1999, and Rubén Aguirre (who played Profesor Jirafales), in 2016.

 At Quico's birthday, El Chavo steals some sandwiches and puts them into a bag.
 Later, Quico wishes for no one to come to his next birthday to have all the cake for himself; Doña Florinda (who, it should be noted, usually goes along with his son's Upper-Class Twit moments) is hurt by this, and tells him he should wish for the opposite, for them to learn how to share.
 When Quico wonders whether learning to share is difficult, the following scene shows El Chavo giving half the sandwiches to Don Ramón, who in return gives El Chavo a drink.
 Despite his poverty, El Chavo was perfectly capable of sharing whatever he had with those in need.

 Also qualifying In-Universe, every time El Chavo reminds people of his poverty or that he hardly ever eats.